 Teachers from the same teaching team or school are strongly encouraged to apply.

 Participation is limited to 25 teachers.

 If a confirmed participant must cancel their participation, we ask that they do so at least 30 days prior to the Institute so that an alternate applicant may be invited to attend in their place.

 All WFIT participants must commit to the following:

 1) Stay on-site and attend the entire summer Institute program;

-2) Develop and execute an Action Plan for incorporating select WFIT content into their 2016/17 teaching curriculum;
+2) Develop and implement an Action Plan for incorporating select WFIT content into their 2017/18 teaching curriculum;

 1) Investigate the environmental and social dimensions of forestry, water quality, and the drinking water supply system through visits to NYC Watershed forests, farms, water supply and environmental education sites.

 2) Engage in active learning experiences to increase awareness and enrich personal content knowledge about the connections between forests, water quality and people.

 3) Practice, discuss and share a variety of curricula that can be used to advance effective teaching and learning about forestry and the NYC Watershed in 6th-12th grade classrooms.